hpjohnson/capstone/README.md

 ## AI Testing

+Due to unforseen circumstances, I was unable to complete the coursework on automatic testing before starting work on this project.
+I decided it would be appropriate to then use my own project as the basis for completing this part of the course, rather than the provided demo project.
+In addition, manual testing was done throughout development to ensure features worked as I implemented them.
+As a result, AI was not necessary for this purpose.

 ## AI Optimisation

 Google lighthouse gives the website a perfect 100 across the board for optimisation.
 Therefore AI was of no use for optimisation.

 ## Reflection on AI Usage

+AI was of no use for this project.
+Due to the simplicity of the website, it would have been far slower to generate code, manually ensure it looks correct, and test it than just writing it myself.
+My workflow of testing features as soon as they are implemented made AI not needed for testing, optimisation, or debugging.
+In addition, I enjoy making things myself - asking a machine to do it for me would deprive me of the joy of a hobby, and actively disrupt any form of knowledge/understanding I would hope to gain from completing a course such as this one.

 # References and Credits